-The Act enables the Governing Body to levy a reasonable fee and this will be charged at the discretion of the Governance Advisor and Head of Executive Office.
+The Act enables the Governing Body to levy a reasonable fee and this will be charged at the discretion of the Director of Governance and Director of Executive Operations.
 The College must also allow members of the public to inspect the statement of accounts during normal working hours, and publish them on the College's website.